Bangalore is our proud location for the first official BDC licensee site.

 - Donate – We are in need of financial partners willing to support this project through a tax-deductible financial gift.
 We will send you updates and stories about the lives, families, and communities that are changed because of the program in Rwanda.

 - Be a facilitator – Facilitators are trainer/instructors who help our students learn by leading a two-week module of our 14-week training.

-- Be a Visiting Executive – VEs are typically business owners, executives and entrepreneurs who travel to a Business Development Center where they meet with our learners and graduates to provide them with council, coaching and mentoring.
-A second role for VEs is to consult with government policy makers and to teach seminars aimed at various business sectors where they have expertise.
+- Be a Visiting Executive – VEs are typically business owners, executives, and entrepreneurs who travel to a Business Development Center where they meet with our learners and graduates to provide them with counsel, coaching and mentoring.
+The second role for VEs is to consult with government policy makers and to teach seminars aimed at various business sectors where they have expertise.

 - Become a Distance Consultant – Our students appreciate the assistance of an online mentor as they continue their business ventures post graduation.
 You can help them succeed without a passport.

 Contact us if you would like to volunteer to serve or get involved with a Business Development Center!